 Act Like a Kid

-Let's face it, kids behave differently than adults.
+Let's face it; kids behave differently than adults.
 They run and yell and move erratically.
 Try to introduce your dog to some of these behaviors yourself.
-Teach your dog to stay, and slowly work up to having him stay in one spot while you run around your yard or yell in a high-pitched, child-like voice.
+Teach your dog to stay, and slowly work up to having it stay in one spot while you run around your yard or yell in a high-pitched, child-like voice.

 You can also get your dog used to the way children behave by taking him to a park or playground.
 Keep your distance at first, and slowly work your way closer to the playing children.
 If your dog seems concerned at any point, take a few steps back and start over.
 Keep things fun, and use lots of praise and treats.

 Crate Train Your Dog